BeitIssieShapiro/IssieSign/README.md

 ## recreate cordova

-- start a new cordova app
+- start a new cordova app : recommended to keep one app for android and one for ios
 ```
 cordova create app com.issieshapiro.signlang IssieSign
 cd app